XXVI.A. BSC TERMINATION POLICY

 The Unit Manager shall also deliver the letter the same way but at least five days prior to the scheduled meeting.
 The member in question must receive this letter.
 The Unit Manager shall distribute the letter and the BSC President shall perform the same functions as in Step Three.

 The member in question may postpone the scheduled meeting up to one week for any reason.
-Then if the she demonstrates her inability to attend the meeting due to emergency conditions, the Unit Manager shall postpone it as needed.
+Then if they demonstrates their inability to attend the meeting due to emergency conditions, the Unit Manager shall postpone it as needed.

 - 5) give the member in question a conditional contract by two-thirds vote of all unit members present; and